Humane-Documentation/Spree/business_logic/shipping.md

 * If an order has shipping instructions attached they'll be shown in the order's shipment admin page

 ## Splitting Shipments
-### Creating Proposed Shipments
-1. Determining shipments for an order is triggered by calling `create_proposed_shipments` on an `Order` object while transitioning to `delivery` state during checkout.
-This deletes any existing shipments for the order and determines possible shipments available
-2. `create_proposed_shipments` calls `Stock::Coordinator.new(@order).packages` which returns an
-array of packages
-3. A `Splitter` object determines which items belong in which package when they are being built

 4. Available packages are converted to shipments on the order object
 5. Shipping rates are determined and inventory units are created
 6. Checkout process continue to delivery step